coolcomputery/Loopover-Brute-Force-and-Improvement/README.md

 4x4: [GN is 18](https://www.speedsolving.com/threads/loopover-gods-number-upper-bounds-4%C3%974-asymptotics-etc.75180/#post-1444389), found by Tomasz Rokicki using a coset solver.

 5x5: GN is between 22 and 44.
 The lower bound is by [a generating function argument due to xyzzy](https://www.speedsolving.com/threads/loopover-gods-number-upper-bounds-4%C3%974-asymptotics-etc.75180/#post-1333877).
 The upper bound splits the solving into 4 phases: "11111x11111"-->"01011x01011"-->"00011x00011"-->"00001x00001"-->"00000x00000".
 Using the class ``BFS2improve``, the first two of these phases have a combined GN of at most 17 and the last two phases have a combined GN of at most 27.

+6x6: GN is between 36 and 93.
+The lower bound is from the scramble consisting of moving all rows 3 units right, followed by moving all columns 3 units down; this can be proven optimal by a Manhattan distance argument.
+The upper bound splits the solving into the phases "111111x111111"-->"010111x010111"-->"000111x000111"-->"000011x000011"-->"000001x000001"-->"000000x000000".
+Using the class ``BFS2improve``, the first two phases have a combined GN of at most 24; using ``BFSLargeFile``, the last three phases each have a GN of 21, 24, and 24, respectively.